 CNC machining tools have a limited range of access, which creates certain design limitations.
 You must apply cutting tools to workpieces directly from above, and you cannot machine features that you cannot access from this angle.
 Undercuts, however, are an exception to this rule.
 We will cover how to design undercuts in a later section of this post.
 Tool access is also a concern when working on features that have a large depth-to-width ratio.

-Following certain design recommendations, such as aligning all of the features of your part to one of the six principal directions , can help prevent tool access from becoming a problem.
+Following certain design for CNC machining recommendations, such as aligning all of the features of your part to one of the six principal directions , can help prevent tool access from becoming a problem.
 This is not as restrictive as it might at first seem since five-axis CNC systems have excellent workpiece holding capacity.
 If you need to access the bottom of a deep pit in the workpiece, you’ll need to use a specialized tool with a long shaft.
 While doing so is feasible, it increases vibration and reduces the accuracy you can achieve.
-When designing parts, you should aim to make them machinable with a tool that has as long a diameter and as short a length as is feasible.
+When designing parts for CNC machining, you should aim to make them machinable with a tool that has as long a diameter and as short a length as is feasible.

 Design Best Practices by Part Features